Vacation rentals in Bar Harbor

 Apartment in Bar Harbor

 2nd floor luxury apartment in downtown Bar Harbor.
-The unit offers upscale materials, lots of light and space and views to the southwest of Cadillac Mountain.
-The unit has a fully equipped kitchen with a dishwasher and granite countertops.
+The unit offers upscale materials, lots of light and space and views to the southwest of Cadillac mountain.
+The unit has a fully equipped kitchen with a dishwasher and granite counter tops.
 New mini-split heat pump with AC.
 Hardwood floors throughout, plus a stackable washer/ dryer laundry with a linen closet.
-The tiled bathroom has a glass- door shower.
+The tiled bathroom has a glass door shower.
 Flat screen televisions in the living room and bedroom.
-Accommodates a maximum of 2 people.
+Accommodates a maximum of 2 humans.

 Top guest favorite